‘Only NASA responded’: Chennai techie who spotted Vikram debris

 Further, he zeroed in on his observations and tweeted out the possible crash site of the lander.

-"This might be Vikram lander's crash site (Lat:-70.8552 Lon:21.71233 ) amd the ejecta that was thrown out of it might have landed over here ...
+"This might be Vikram lander's crash site (Lat:-70.8552 Lon:21.71233 ) and the ejecta that was thrown out of it might have landed over here ...
 (The one on the left side was taken on July 16th and one on the right side was from Sept 17)," Subramanian said in a tweet along with the images.

 @NASA @LRO_NASA @isro— Shan (@Ramanean) November 17, 2019